Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 In this project [KRE](https://konstellation-io.github.io/website/) is used, it has been deployed in an [Kubernetes](https://kubernetes.io/docs/home/) cluster using [EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) for each of the necessary [environments](PIPELINES.md#KRE-Environments), as well as all the parts needed for this in AWS.

-In the following [diagram](https://app.diagrams.net/#G1Mcg9-Z0AOkA_R8juMD6UuQQGIJX57b2f) it's possible see how is configured the KRE infrastructure in the project.
+In the following diagram is possible see how is configured the KRE infrastructure in the project.

 ![IMAGE: kre_infrastructure](./img/system_overview/infrastructure/kre_infrastructure.png){loading=lazy}